 Are you a lover or hater of that famous spreadable yeast extract?
 Whichever camp you’re in, it’s likely baby will be on your side too, because their taste buds will be tickled by the same things yours are.

 Many women worry that their babies will be born earlier than expected.
-In fact, only 8 out of 100 babies are born prematurely, before the 37th week, and most babies make it through to full term.
+In fact, only 1 in every 13 babies are born prematurely, before the 37th week, and most babies make it through to full term.

 By week 24 a pregnancy is considered viable and a baby born now, at week 28, has a very high chance of surviving.